Frequently Asked Questions

 Violation points are assigned to Vehicle Code sections and any other code section, or city or county ordinance, involving the safe operation of a motor vehicle.
-Any violation occurring as a pedestrian or a bicyclist has no point assigned.
+Any violation occurring as a pedestrian or a bicyclist has no points assigned.
 The department may suspend and place on probation, or revoke, the driving privilege of a negligent operator.

 Under Vehicle Code § 12810.5a, a Class C negligent operator has

-Although a Class A or B driver without a special certificate may be allowed 2 additional points, a violation received in a commercial vehicle carries 1 1/2 times the point count normally assessed (12810.5b VC).
+Although a Class A or B driver without a special certificate may be allowed 2 additional points, a violation received in a commercial vehicle carries 1 1/2 times the point counts normally assessed (12810.5b VC).
 A minor, under 18 years of age, may receive a 30-day restriction for 2 points in 12 months, or be suspended for 3 points in 12 months (12814.6 VC).

 A moving violation in California is a traffic violation that can result in points being added to your DMV Driving record.
 Some moving violations include: